-During the 1960s and 1970s, People's Bar and Cafe served as the central gathering place in Delano for union volunteers-an eclectic group that included civil rights activists, free speech proponents, antiwar activists, environmentalists, religious activists, members of the Chicano Movement, and others.
+members of the Chicano Movement, and others.
 During the early years of the table-grape strike, Chavez frequented the bar to play pool, relax, and connect with volunteers.
 As early as 1966, People's Bar also became a place where volunteers felt free to debate any number of issues, including Chavez's own strategies and tactics such as his decision to merge the NFWA with the AWOC in 1966 and his decision to conduct a public fast in 1968.
 People's Bar quickly emerged as a "free speech zone" where volunteers could argue about politics, forecast the future of the union, denounce growers and Teamsters, educate newly arrived volunteers, and discuss deeper questions of social justice.
 People's Bar was a forum where all voices within the farm labor movement could be heard.

 People's Bar and Cafe was located in a large building at Glenwood Street and Garces Highway that was constructed in 1940 and continues to house People's Market.
 Although the name and ownership of the business known as People's Bar and Cafe have changed, the location still functions as a bar (Rosy's Place).
-The location retains a high level of integrity, including high integrity of location, design, setting, materials, workmanship, and feeling.
+The building appears to retain a high level of integrity, including high integrity of location, design, setting, materials, workmanship, and feeling.
 The association between the location and the farm labor movement remains clear to those already familiar with the history of the movement.
-It is one of the best representations of a gathering place for the many people that played an important role in the farm labor movement, farm workers, students, social activists, free speech proponents, environmentalists, religious activists, and members of the Chicano Movement.
-As was previously stated, many such sites were transient with tenuous association and integrity (protest sites, strike areas, rallies, etc.).

-Potential Nationally Significant Properties associated with the Salinas strike, the fight against the Teamsters, and agricultural labor laws between 1970 and 1975.
+People's Bar is appears to be the best representation of a gathering place for the many people who played an important role in the farm labor movement, including farm workers but also students, social activists, free speech proponents, environmentalists, religious activists, and members of the Chicano Movement.
+Additional research is needed to determine national significance and integrity relative to its period of significance.

-MONTEREY COUNTY JAIL
+Properties associated with the Salinas strike, the fight against the Teamsters, and agricultural labor laws between 1970 and 1975.

-(SALINAS, CA)
+MONTEREY COUNTY JAIL (SALINAS, CA)